mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/dcos-monitoring/1.4.0/cli-references/monitoring-prometheus/monitoring-prometheus-values/index.md

 # Description

-The `dcos monitoring prometheus values` command returns a list of label values, for a provided label name.
+The `dcos monitoring prometheus values` command returns a list of label values, which can be for a provided label name.

 # Usage